Sonovo/SOS/README.md

 👇 Watch how it works in the demo video:

 [▶️ Watch StoreSearch.mp4](Videos/StoreSearch.mp4)
+(If it doesn't play in GitHub, click "View raw" to open it in your browser.)
 ##  About the Developer

 Built by **Reza (@Sonovo)** – SCADA Engineer and iOS Developer.